MU Academic Senate

 b) the academic senate of any MU faculty,

-c) the Rector or an authorized vice-rector.
+c) the Rector or a vice-rector authorized as his/her deputy.

 (1) The AS MU session agenda is prepared and the necessary documents are made available to AS MU members by the AS MU chair, no later than 11 days before the session.
 The chair takes into account suggestions made by vice-chairs.